 This stuff is great!
 I never noticed how much gunk and crud remains on my nails and around the nailbed until I started using this.
 I put a few drops on each nail, then massage it in.
 Then I use my metal nail pusher thingy and start scraping away.
 What's really gross is the first time I used it, the debris was yellow, and there was a lot of it (gross, I know).
 Afterward, my nails looked fresh and healthy, and my nails looked whiter!
 This humongous bottle with last me quite a while, but if ever I run out, I'll definitely purchase again!

+Love this stuff!
+Its a great value, for about $10 you get a HUGE bottle that will last for quite a while.
 It works great, too.
 I apply with a q-tip (its a bit messy, very watery consistencey), let it soak into my cuticle for a minute then scrape off with a orangewood stick.
 Keeps my nails looking neat and healthy.